 retouched to alter the applicant's appearance in any way.

-May photos be taken with a digital camera?
-If the digital
+May photos be taken with a digital camera or cell phone?

-described on this website, must be met in the submitted conventional
+described on this website must be met.
+For more

 information, visit Passport Photos with a Digital Camera.